slcs-jsc/mptrac/README.md

 Load any modules that are needed on your target platform, and try to compile the code:

-    make
+    make [-j8]

+The argument -j is optional.
+It can be used to specify the number of threads for parallel compilation.

-After compilation, the binaries will remain located in the mptrac/src/ directory.
+After compilation, the binaries can be found in the mptrac/src/ directory.

 By default, the binaries will be linked statically, i.e., they can be copied and run on other machines.
 However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC.
 In this case, remove the '-static' flag from the CFLAGS in the Makefile and compile again.
 To run dynamically linked binaries, the LD_LIBRARY_PATH needs to be set to include the mptrac/libs/build/lib directory.